Brutus11111/PyGram/README.md

 Telegram client in Python.

 I created this because I wanted to use this.
 I wanted a simple Telegram client that I can use.
 I specifically designed it to have flat text, a more IRC like experience.
+The client automatically refreshes but there is a refresh option just in case.
+It has only a few options.
+You can select a channel, then go back, refresh or quit.
+You can type messages and read messages.
+It's basic by design.

 The benefits: